neacsum/utf8/README.md

 The API for Windows profile files (also called INI files) was replaced with an object `utf8::IniFile`.

 ### Error Handling
-Invalid characters or sequences can be handled in tow different ways:
+Invalid characters or sequences can be handled in two different ways:
 - the invalid character/sequence is replaced by a `REPLACEMENT_CHARACTER` (0xFFFD)
 - the functions throw an exception `utf8::exception`.
 The member `utf8::exception::code` indicates what has triggered the exception.